Wikia/app/extensions/wikia/Email/README.md

 ### Images

-To add a new image, upload it to the [WikiaNewsletter wiki](http://wikianewsletter.wikia.com).
-Copy and paste the URI's for these images into your template.
-Also please include new images inside the Email extension's `images` folder just for reference.
+To add a new image, upload it to the [WikiaNewsletter wiki](http://wikianewsletter.wikia.com) and put it in the "Html_Emails" category so we can keep track of all the images used in emails.
+We'll generate those images dynamically with https://wikia-inc.atlassian.net/browse/SOC-622 but in the mean time the URLs are hard-coded in the templates.

 Note that email client support for SVGs is not great, so be sure to use JPG, GIF, or PNG files.